A brief guide to

 – Jane MacAlevey

-Organising conversations don’t have to be awkward or confrontational if they have structure.
-Though no two conversations are alike, a good organising conversation has six essential parts:
+Organising conversations don’t have to be awkward or confrontational.
+Though no two conversations are alike, a good organising conversation will follow a basic structure:

-A good organising conversation begins with a long stretch of listening – where you shouldn’t be doing more than 30% of the talking – and ends with a clear ask and a follow-up plan.
+These conversations are not a pitch and you shouldn’t be doing the majority of the talking.
+Instead, listen to what the person is saying and gather information on what’s bothering them.
 The key is to find out what people care about, and connect that to how the union can help them improve their situation.
-Keep the focus on the practical issues that are affecting your colleagues, such as pay, overwork, leave, safety.
+Keep the focus on the practical issues that are affecting your colleagues, such as pay, overwork, leave, safety – and make sure to end with a clear ask and a follow-up plan!

 Tip: While you can have useful discussions in a group setting, it’s important to have these conversations one-on-one and in-person as much as possible.
 Don’t rush – allow at least 30 minutes.